 Remote Programming of Alarm Panels over IP

-The Goal of Universal Upload/Download
+The Goal of Universal Upload/Download (UDL)

-Alarm Companies worldwide have existing systems in place for remotely programming their alarm panels via upload/download (UDL) software and modems over analogue landline phone networks.
+Alarm Companies worldwide have existing systems in place for remotely programming their alarm panels via upload/download software and modems over analog landline phone networks.
 Millions of Customer phone numbers are entered into UDL software databases and Alarm Company phone numbers are programmed into millions of alarm panels.
-The goal of IP Alarms was to migrate these systems from analogue to IP without a requirement for Alarm Companies to make any hardware or software changes either at their offices or at the Customer premises.
+The goal of IP Alarms was to migrate these systems from analog to IP without a requirement for Alarm Companies to make any hardware or software changes either at their offices or at the Customer premises.
 The solution had to allow an upload download session over IP from any make and model of alarm panel currently in use with its compatible UDL software and modem.

-In order to accomplish this task, a method of mapping analogue telephone numbers to digital IP phone numbers needed to be put in place.
+In order to accomplish this task, a method of mapping analog telephone numbers to digital IP phone numbers needed to be put in place.
 This was done by the use of something called a Uniform Resource Identifier (URI).
 It is a compact string of characters for uniquely identifying a physical resource.
 In our case, that physical resource is a Cisco VoIP adapter installed on a network at an Alarm Company office or at a Customers home or business premises.

 RFC Reference: http://www.ietf.org/rfc/rfc2396.txt

 Such a mapping allows an alarm panel to dial its existing UDL phone number and be connected to the Alarm Company over the Internet.
-It would also allow the UDL software and modem at the Alarm Company to dial an existing phone number entry, yet be connected to the Customer alarm panel via the Internet rather than over a landline.
+It would also allow the UDL software and modem at the Alarm Company to dial an existing phone number entry, yet be connected to the Customer alarm panel via the Internet rather than over a POTS line.
 Obviously this has to be done without the use of a 3rd party VoIP provider network which would not work for reasons well documented, so where exactly does this mapping take place ?

 Typical Upload/Download Scenario

-Let's say that the Alarm Company have a phone entry of 1234567 in their UDL software for Customer A. The UDL Modem will be connected into the PHONE port of a Linksys SPA3102 rather than into a landline phone wall socket.
-When the UDL modem goes off hook and dials 1234567, the call will automatically be sent over IP to the Virtual Receiver at the Monitoring facility - just as it would for all other phone numbers that are dialed for other Customers.
-The Virtual Receiver detects the call and searches for the 1234567 phone number in the analogue to URI mapping table.
-If a mapping is found, the call is redirected to the URI of the Customers Cisco/Linksys device and the alarm panel will answer the call.
+Let's say that the Alarm Company have a phone entry of 1234567 in their UDL software for Customer A. The UDL Modem will be connected into the PHONE port of a Cisco SPA3102 rather than into a telephone wall socket.
+When the UDL modem goes off hook and dials 1234567, the call will automatically be sent over IP to the Virtual Receiver in the AlarmCloud platform - just as it would for all other phone numbers that are dialed for other Customers.
+The Virtual Receiver detects the call and searches for the 1234567 phone number in the analog to URI mapping table.
+If a mapping is found, the call is redirected to the URI of the Customers Cisco/Linksys device, the alarm panel will answer the call and a remote programming session can take place over IP without incurring any call costs.

 Moving on to Customer 'B' who will only allow panel initiated calls.
 Let's say their panel is programmed with a UDL phone number of 4445555.
 This phone number has to be entered into the Linksys device during the provisioning process so that the Cisco/Linksys can recognise it as a UDL call.
 When the panel goes off hook and dials 4445555, the call will automatically be sent over IP to the Virtual Receiver.
-The Virtual Receiver detects the call and searches for the 4445555 phone number in the Alarm Company table.
-If the number is found, the call is redirected to the URI of the Linksys device at the Alarm Company and the UDL software will answer the call.
-This process is fully transparent to both the calling and called adapters and the Monitoring Server does not take part in any of the calls once they are connected.
+The Virtual Receiver detects the call and searches for the 4445555 UDL phone number in the Alarm Company table.
+If the number is found, the call is redirected to the URI of the Cisco SPA3102 device at the Alarm Company and the UDL software will answer the call.
+This process is fully transparent to both the calling and called adapters and the AlarmCloud Virtual Receiver does not take part in any of the calls once they are connected.

 In both examples, calls will be logged by the Virtual Receiver for audit purposes.